-People who are addicted to opioids are identified as having opioid use disorder, also known as addiction to opioids.
-The most common opioids that people become addicted to include powder and black tar heroin, prescription pain killers, fentanyl, and drugs cut with fentanyl, and morphine.
-For persons who struggle with opioid use disorder, their addiction may have developed suddenly after they were prescribed, prescription pain killers.
-Heroin addiction is often is a result of using prescription pain killers.
-Prescription pain killers cause addiction, and since they require a doctor’s approval, many people who are abusing them switch over to heroin because it is cheaper and easier to get.
+For persons who struggle with opioid use disorder, their addiction may have developed suddenly after they were prescribed prescription painkillers.
+Heroin addiction is often a result of using prescription painkillers.
+Prescription painkillers cause addiction, and since they require a doctor’s approval, many people who are abusing them switch over to heroin because it is cheaper and easier to get.

 According to the National Institute on Drug Abuse, people addicted to an opioid who stop using the drug can have severe withdrawal symptoms that begin as early as a few hours after the drug was last taken.
 These withdrawal symptoms include:

 The hardest part for anyone who is addicted to opioids is how they can maintain their habit.
-Opioids cause physical dependency in a short amount of time (2–3 months).
+Opioids cause physical dependence in a short amount of time (2–3 months).
 Once a person becomes hooked on an opioid, they will require using it daily to avoid the opioid detox symptoms.
 Opioid use disorder becomes a matter of physical wellness.
-Opioid addiction is a lethal condition that typically causes accidental overdoses by the people attempting to reverse the physical withdrawal symptoms, so they feel better.

-Every client in our Massachusetts Opioid detox center is provided safe and effective opioid withdrawal medications to reverse and minimize detox symptoms.
+Every client in our Massachusetts opiate addiction treatment program is provided safe and effective opioid withdrawal medications to reverse and minimize detox symptoms.
 Our detox center is overseen by medical experts who specialize in addiction medicine and detoxification.
 We provide a comfortable detox environment where clients are allowed to rest and sleep until they are feeling physically well.
-Our detox center relies on buprenorphine as the primary medication to help a person get through the opioid withdrawals.
+Our opiate rehab center relies on buprenorphine as the primary medication to help a person get through the opioid withdrawals.

 We approve other medications that help them sleep, control nausea and vomiting, as well as medications to help them feel less anxious or depressed.
 Our center makes sure each person is assessed regularly by medical doctors, addiction counselors, and mental health specialists.
-Although the first step in getting free from an addiction to opioids is detox, the next is to help the person overcome their addiction.
+Although the first step in getting free from an addiction to opioids is detox, the next is to help the person overcome their addiction with rehab treatment.

-Evoke Wellness Massachusetts opioid detox centers encourage recovery and as well as abstinence from opioid drug use.
+Our opiate addiction treatment program encourages recovery and as well as abstinence from opioid drug use.
 Our opioid detox unit is directly connected to our opioid addiction treatment programs.
 People who struggle with opioid use disorder require a specialized opioid addiction treatment program to help them remain clean long term.
-Ideally, our clients complete detox and enter a substance-specific opioid addiction rehab program.
-This way, they have already established connections to our professional staff of addiction counselors, therapists, and medical doctors as well as with others who are in their recovery program.